-Article 39 (1) An employer must grant paid leave of 10 consecutive or nonconsecutive working days to a worker who has been employed continuously for 6 months from the day of their hiring and who has reported to work on at least 80 percent of the total working days.

-(2) At yearly intervals defined by the number of years of continuous employment that are counted starting from the day on which a worker's continuous employment passes the six-month mark counting from the hire date (hereinafter referred to as the "six-month mark"), an employer must grant a worker whom it has employed continuously for at least one year and six months the paid leave that is calculated when the number of working days that the right-hand column of the following table sets forth for the category that the left-hand column of that table sets forth for a worker's number of years of continuous employment as counted from the six-month mark, is added to the number of days referred to in the preceding paragraph; provided, however, that for one of the one-year sub-periods into which the period of continuous employment is divided beginning at the six-month mark (including any period of less than one year constituting the last of those sub-periods), if the number of days that a worker has reported for work accounts for less than 80 percent of the total working days in the sub-period that includes the day before the first day of the sub-period in question, the employer is not required to grant the worker paid leave for the one year following the first day of that sub-period.
+- Article 39 (1) An employer must grant paid leave of 10 consecutive or nonconsecutive working days to a worker who has been employed continuously for six months from the day of their hiring and who has worked on at least 80 percent of the total working days during that period. - (2) At yearly intervals defined by the number of years of continuous employment that are counted starting from the day on which a worker's continuous employment has passed six-months, counting from the hire date (referred to below as "six-months elapsed date"), an employer must grant a worker whom it has employed continuously for at least one year and six months, the paid leave that is calculated when the number of working days that the right-hand column of the following table lists for the category that the left-hand column of that table lists regarding a worker's number of years of continuous employment as counted from the six-months elapsed date, is added to the number of days referred to in the preceding paragraph; provided, however, that for one of the one-year sub-periods into which the period of continuous employment is divided beginning at the six-months elapsed date (including any period of less than one year constituting the last of those sub-periods), if the number of days that a worker has reported for work accounts for less than 80 percent of the total working days in the sub-period that includes the day before the first day of the sub-period in question, the employer is not required to grant the worker paid leave for the one year following the first day of that sub-period.

-Number of years of continuous service Working days
+Number of years of continuous service employmentfrom the six-months elapsed date Working days

-employment from the six-months

-mark completion day

 One year One working day

 Two years Two working days

 Three years Four working days

 Four years Six working days

 Five years Eight working days

 Six years or more Ten working days